jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 ---

 I'm fairly certain the following scenario has happened to every terminal user.
-You run a command and while it is running realize you wish you had prefixed it with [time](http://linux.die.net/man/1/time).
-The command finally finishes and you really wish you knew how long it took.
+You run a command and, while it is running, realize you should have prefixed it [`time`](http://linux.die.net/man/1/time).
+You momentarily struggle with the thought of killing the command and rerunning it with `time`.
+You decide not to and the command finishes without you knowing how long it took.
+You debate running it again.

 For the last year I've lived in a world without this problem.
 Upon completion, a command's approximate run time is displayed in my